Communication plan template

 • Using recurring tasks to keep your communication plan on track.

 A communication plan template creates transparency for your team and reduces miscommunication by clearly defining what information gets shared and who on your team is responsible for sharing it.
-Our synced features and business apps make communicating even easier with features that reduce app switching and streamline information sharing.
+Our synced features and business apps make communicating even easier, reducing app switching and streamlining information sharing.

 Integrated features

 2. Automation.
-Automate manual work so your team spends less time on the busy work and more time on the tasks you hired them for.
-Rules in Asana function on a basis of triggers and actions—essentially “when X happens, do Y.” Use Rules to automatically assign work, adjust due dates, set custom fields, notify stakeholders, and more.
+Automate manual work so your team spends less time on busywork and more time on the tasks you hired them for.
+Rules in Asana function on a basis of triggers and actions, essentially "when X happens, do Y." Use Rules to automatically assign work, adjust due dates, set custom fields, notify stakeholders, and more.
 From ad hoc automations to entire workflows, Rules gives your team time back for skilled and strategic work.

 3. Custom fields.
 Custom fields are the best way to tag, sort, and filter work.
-Create unique custom fields for any information you need to track—from priority and status to email or phone number.
+Create custom fields for any information you need to track, from priority and status to email addresses and phone numbers.
 Use custom fields to sort and schedule your to-dos so you know what to work on first.
 Plus, share custom fields across tasks and projects to ensure consistency across your organization.

 4. Adding tasks to multiple projects.
 The nature of work is cross-functional.
 Teams need to be able to work effectively across departments.
-But if each department has their own filing system, work gets stalled and siloed.
+But if each department has its own filing system, work gets stalled and siloed.
 Asana makes it easy to track and manage tasks across multiple projects.
 This doesn't just reduce duplicative work and increase cross-team visibility.
-It also helps your team see tasks in context, view who’s working on what, and keep your team and tasks connected.
+It also helps your team see tasks in context, view who's working on what, and keep tasks and team members connected.

 1. Slack.
-Turn ideas, work requests, and action items from Slack into trackable tasks and comments in Asana.
+Turn ideas, work requests, and action items from Slack into Asana tasks and comments.
 Go from quick questions and action items to tasks with assignees and due dates.
-Easily capture work so requests and to-dos don’t get lost in Slack.
+Easily capture work so requests and to-dos don't get lost in Slack.

 2. Google Workplace.
-Attach files directly to tasks in Asana with the Google Workplace file chooser, which is built into the Asana task pane.
+Attach files directly to tasks in Asana using the Google Workspace file picker, built into the Asana task pane.
 Easily attach any My Drive file with just a few clicks.

 3. Zoom.
-Asana and Zoom are partnering up to help teams have more purposeful and focused meetings.
-The Zoom + Asana integration makes it easy to prepare for meetings, hold actionable conversations, and access information once the call is over.
+Asana and Zoom are partnering to help teams have more purposeful, focused meetings.
+The Zoom + Asana integration makes it easy to prepare for meetings, have actionable conversations, and access information after the call.
 Meetings begin in Asana, where shared meeting agendas provide visibility and context about what will be discussed.
-During the meeting, team members can quickly create tasks within Zoom, so details and action items don’t get lost.
-And once the meeting is over, the Zoom + Asana integration pulls meeting transcripts and recordings into Asana, so all collaborators and stakeholders can review the meeting as needed.
+During the meeting, team members can quickly create tasks within Zoom, so details and action items don't get lost.
+And once the meeting is over, the Zoom + Asana integration pulls the meeting transcripts and recordings into Asana, so all collaborators and stakeholders can review them as needed.

 4. Gmail.
 With the Asana for Gmail integration, you can create Asana tasks directly from your Gmail inbox.
 Any tasks you create from Gmail will automatically include the context from your email, so you never miss a beat.
 Need to refer to an Asana task while composing an email?
 Instead of opening Asana, use the Asana for Gmail add-on to simply search for that task directly from your Gmail inbox.